WebCoder49/code-input/README.md

 ---

 ## What does it do?
 **`code-input`** lets you **turn any ordinary JavaScript syntax-highlighting theme and program into customisable syntax-highlighted textareas** using an HTML custom element.
 It uses vanilla CSS to superimpose a `textarea` on a `pre code` block, then handles indentations, scrolling and fixes any resulting bugs with JavaScript.
-To see how it works in more detail, please see [this CSS-Tricks article](https://css-tricks.com/creating-an-editable-textarea-that-supports-syntax-highlighted-code/ "Creating an Editable Textarea That Supports Syntax-Highlighted Code") I wrote.
+To see how it works behind the scenes (not how to use this library), please see [this CSS-Tricks article](https://css-tricks.com/creating-an-editable-textarea-that-supports-syntax-highlighted-code/ "Creating an Editable Textarea That Supports Syntax-Highlighted Code") I wrote.

 ## What are the advantages of using code-input, and what can it be used for?
 Unlike other front-end code-editor projects, the simplicity of how `code-input` works means it is **highly customisable**.
 As it is not a full-featured editor, you can **choose what features you want it to include, and use your favourite syntax-highlighting algorithms and themes**.